-there is clinical evidence of infection at the vascular access site the device was in place within 48 hours of the SAB and
+• there is clinical evidence of infection at the vascular access site

 • no other source of infection due to S. aureus can be identified.

 Identify an episode of SAB as a complication of a non-intravascular indwelling medical device (and so count/report it as a HA-SAB) if: